AndreyVekselman/NodeJS_Project/README.md

 ### Login

 To Login User send next following command from http file or from Postman.
+Please note:

-Please note: when login a user, the data must meet the necessary requirements.
+- when login a user, the data must meet the necessary requirements.
 If the entered data does not meet the requirements, the user will not be login and the corresponding error will be displayed in response.
   Here are the requirements that the data must meet when creating a new user:

-- email: minimum 6 characters, must be a valid email;
+* email: minimum 6 characters, must be a valid email;
-- password: minimum 6 characters;
+* password: minimum 6 characters;

 When the user login is successful, you will receive a token.
-Save the token; you will need it for further operations with users.
+Save the token, you will need it for further operations with users.
+Please note:

+- A user who tried to log in three times in a row using the same email but with an incorrect password will blocked for 24 hours.

 ```
 POST {{local}}/users/login